 - 2. Twist the "SELECT" knob or press it down to exit the title screen. - 3.
 Now you are in the main menu.
 Use the "SELECT" knob to choose a test.
 If you navigate before the first or after the last test, it will bring up the option "Go To Options".
-Push the knob to go to the options menu.
-A shortcut to go to the options menu from the test is by holding the SELECT button for 1 second. - 4.
-Once in the options menu, use the "SELECT" knob to choose any of the following: - About: displays version information - Brightness: changes LCD backlight brightness - Contrast: changes LCD text contrast - Dimmer: sets timeout after which the backlight will dim until the knob is adjusted
+Push the knob to go to the options menu. - 4.
+Once in the options menu, use the "SELECT" knob to choose any of the following: - About: displays version information - Brightness: changes LCD backlight brightness - Contrast: changes LCD text contrast - Dimmer: sets timeout after which the backlight will dim until the knob is adjusted - Offset Clip: adjusts the vertical offset for attaching a chip to make it easier to access chips when using a larger clip than the chip.
+Resets to 0 on reboot.